 Although it is recognized that each application is different, certain standard requirements must be met by all applicants before the application can be considered for full evaluation.
-The threshold requirements are critical to efficient and timely administration of the State of Alabama's funding for affordable housing.
-The threshold requirements ensure that projects are ready to proceed, have sufficient sources of funds, meet construction quality requirements, can be constructed and leased up on a timely basis, and will be located on the most environmentally safe sites for tenants.
-Evaluation of the threshold requirements is essential to a project's prospects for success, because AHFA does not provide funding for construction overruns, lease-up delays, operating shortfalls or environmental remediation.
 Upon application submittal, if AHFA determines that any threshold requirement is missing or fails to materially adhere to AHFA defined standards during the completeness review, the application will be terminated.
 A list of all threshold requirements and explanations are provided below: